 3.0.1 Termination for Cause.
-The State may, by written notice to the Vendor, terminate this agreement in whole or in part at any time the Vendor fails to perform under this agreement (see Section 2.5 - Inspections).
+The State may, by written notice to the Contractor, terminate this agreement in whole or in part at any time the Contractor fails to perform under this agreement (see

+Section 2.5 - Inspections).

 3.0.2 Workmanship.
 All work under this agreement shall be performed in a safe manner to a professional standard.
 The goal of performance under this agreement is the preparedness and suppression of wildland fire and other emergency incident responses.
-The Vendor may be released from an incident assignment if any Vendor employee is deemed incompetent, careless, or otherwise objectionable including in violation of the Harassment Free Workplace Policy (see Attachment F - Harassment Free Workplace Policy).
+The Contractor may be released from an incident assignment if any Contractor employee is deemed incompetent, careless, or otherwise objectionable including in violation of the Harassment Free Workplace Policy.
 Documentation of the rationale for release will be provided to the Fire Contracting Officer subsequent to the action.
-Accordingly, the Fire Contracting Officer may require, in writing, the Vendor remove from use under this agreement, any employee found incompetent, careless, or otherwise objectionable including violation of Harassment Free Workplace Policy.
+Accordingly, the Fire Contracting Officer may require, in writing, the Contractor remove from use under this agreement, any employee found incompetent, careless, or otherwise objectionable including violation of Harassment Free Workplace Policy.
 The Fire Contracting Officer may require other proof of mitigation.
 Misconduct may result in the suspension or cancellation of this agreement.